|08 Apr 20||Melbourne Victory ||-|| Beijing Guoan|

 |19 Oct 19||Beijing Guoan|| ||0 - 2|| ||Shanghai East|

 Beijing Sinobo Guoan F.C.
 (Chinese: 北京中赫国安; pinyin: Běijīng Zhōnghè Guó'ān) is a professional Chinese football club that currently participates in the Chinese Super League under licence from the Chinese Football Association (CFA).
 The team is based in the Chaoyang District in Beijing and their home stadium is the Workers' Stadium with a seating capacity of 66,161.
 Their shareholders are the real estate company Sinobo Group (64%) and CITIC Limited (36%) of CITIC Group, a state-owned enterprise of China.
 Beijing Guoan F.C. was founded as a professional team by CITIC Guoan Group, which was a subsidiary of CITIC Group until 2014.
 The club is one of the four teams to never have been relegated from the league since its debut in 2004.

 The club's predecessor was called Beijing Football Club and they predominantly played in the top tier, where they won several domestic league and cup titles.
 On December 29, 1992 the club was recognized to become a completely professional football club making them one of the founding members of the first fully professional top tier league in China.
-Since then they have gone on to win their first ever professional league title in the 2009 league season as well as the 1996, 1997 and 2003 Chinese FA Cup.
+Since then they have gone on to win their first ever professional league title in the 2009 league season as well as the 1996, 1997, 2003 and 2018 Chinese FA Cup.